AKapaldo/OfficeConvert/README.md

 OfficeConvert

-Place xls and doc files to be converted to xlsx and docx in the 'C:\Temp\OfficeConvert' folder, then run:
+Place xls and doc files to be converted to xlsx and docx in the `C:\Temp\OfficeConvert` folder, then run:
 ```sh
 OfficeConvert.bat
 ```